streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 ### Approach #2 - Using externally reachable NodePort Services without an Ingress Controller

 One or more single instance SDC Deployments configured for HTTPS will be deployed, each with a NodePort Service so that the SDCs are externally reachable.
 No Ingress or Ingress Controllers are needed.
-Make sure to set these properties
+Make sure to set these properties:
 ````

-	LOAD_BALANCER_HOSTNAME           -- set this to any reachable node in your Kubernetes cluster or to a layer-4 load balancer that sits in front of your cluster
+	LOAD_BALANCER_HOSTNAME           -- set this to any reachable node in the Kubernetes cluster or to a layer-4 load balancer that sits in front of the cluster
 	SERVICE_TYPE                     -- set this to NodePort
 	BACKEND_PROTOCOL                 -- set this to https
 	SDC_KEYSTORE                     -- set this to the name of your keystore